dotneB/DailyTeeReminder/README.md

 # Daily Tee Reminder
-Daily Tee Reminder will let you know when there is new t-shirts available on Teefury, shirt.woot and Ript Apparel.
+Daily Tee Reminder will let you know when there is new t-shirts available on Teefury, shirt.woot, Ript Apparel and TheYetee.
 https://chrome.google.com/webstore/detail/jejgpidmmdbklgglckbldbpojdpekgff

 ### Bugs